floidgilbert/jdx/readme-release.txt

-Build and release instructions for jdx.
+This document contains build and release instructions for jdx.
 Instructions are specific to RStudio and Eclipse IDE for Java.

 - Make sure the following packages are installed/updated.

+  pander
   rmarkdown
-  pander
   roxygen2
   testthat